-Shelf Love is a weekly podcast.
-It’s a book club where we talk about romance novels and how they relate to our personal lives, relationships, and the society that we live in.
+Shelf Love is a weekly podcast that uses romance novels as the text to explore identity, relationships, and the society that we live in.
 Each episode, my guest and I discuss a different romance novel, and also share crowdsourced contributions from other romance readers.

-You can sign up for our email list so you’ll be the first to hear about new episodes when they are available.
-I’d also love for your to contribute to future episodes (more info here).
+Sign up for our email list so you’ll be the first to hear about new episodes when they are available, hear about upcoming guests, and get bonus content including giveaways, book recommendations, and more.

 Thanks for stopping by!

 I’d love to hear from you!
 Email me at: Andrea@shelflovepodcast.com

 Penny Reid (Knitting in the City Series, Winston Brothers) and I discuss A Court of Thorns and Roses by Sarah J. Maas.
 It’s a dark fairy tale that blends Beauty and the Beast, the Hades/Persephone myth, and the Hunger Games.